neo-stefan/StartUp/README.md

 ### branch is like a folder where the commits are kept
 ### git branch will display the brach where we are

+### to switch between branches use git checkout branchname to go to and
+# boom we are there

+### git remote -v shows us the repository we have on our server github
+# nothing shows just use git remote add name ssh copied from the github
+# repository we copied